BuddyForms/BuddyForms-ACF/readme.txt

 Create Payed ACF Submissions and let your users pay to use a ACF Form or edit exiting content with the BuddyForms pay for Submission Extension.

 ### Moderation Controle
 With BuddyForms you get a tons of features to make sure your Content ios valide and stay live while somone is editing a post.
 BuddyForms cover all the needs of a content creatin review process.
 We are working on new features to validate tehj qualety of your content all the time.
-Find out more about BuddyForms Moderation and Notification System and in teh Documentation
+Find out more about BuddyForms Moderation and Notification System and in the Documentation

 ### Advanced Custom Fields Extension
 You can use any ACF extension with BuddyForms.
 BuddyForms ACF should be fully comatible